whoenig/crazyflie_ros/README.md

 ```
 roslaunch crazyflie_demo teleop_xbox360.launch uri:=radio://0/100/2M
 ```
 where the uri specifies the uri of your Crazyflie.
+You can find valid uris using the scan command in the crazyflie_tools package.

 For hovering at (0,0,1) using VICON, use:
 ```